biocompibens/BioPhenics_app/README.md

 #### file_parameters.json

-A json file with some key info for normalization process.
+A json file with some key info for the normalization process.
 Dictionary values are :
 - ctrl_neg = a list of sample names to be considered as negative control.
 - ctrl_pos = a list of sample names to be considered as positive control.